kubestellar/kubestellar/docs/content/Coding Milestones/PoC2023q1/example1-subs/example1-stage-1a.md

 This controller creates a mailbox workspace for each SyncTarget and puts an APIBinding to the edge API in each of those mailbox workspaces.
-For this simple scenario, you do not need to keep this controller running after it does those things (hence the `^C` above);
+For this simple scenario, you do not need to keep this controller running after it does those things.
-normally it would run continuously.

 You can get a listing of those mailbox workspaces as follows.